The Best Non-Iron Shirt

 Why are our shirts the best non-iron, crease-resistant shirts

 Not all non-iron shirts are equal, and we believe it’s important you understand the difference between the options available.

-To make a cotton shirt non iron or crease resistant, the fabric is treated with chemicals that are harmful to the planet and potentially to you too.
+To make a cotton shirt non-iron or crease-resistant, the fabric is treated with chemicals that are harmful to the planet and potentially to you too.
 One of these chemicals is Formaldehyde and this stiffens the fibres to help them stay more rigid.
-These chemicals are applied to the fibres that sit directly next to you skin and while there isn’t any studies concluding what harm these chemicals could possible do to the wearer, ask yourself this “Would you still buy a shirt coated with Formaldehyde if you knew this chemical was added and sits next to your skin for several hours every day”?
+These chemicals are applied to the fibres that sit directly next to your skin and while there aren’t any studies concluding what harm these chemicals could possible do to the wearer, ask yourself this “Would you still buy a shirt coated with Formaldehyde if you knew this chemical was added and sits next to your skin for several hours every day”?

 There is another major issue with Cotton shirts, and this is to do with the environment.
 Sure, it’s a natural fibre so should be kind to the planet; however, it requires a huge amount of water to grow.
 A single shirt can use over 2,700 litres of water to grow enough cotton to produce it and uses 16.5% of the world’s insecticides, even though it only uses 2.5% of the worlds cultivated land.